yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/rooted-tree.md

 ---
-title: Using a WITH clause recursive substatement to traverse a rooted tree
+title: Using a recursive CTE to traverse a rooted tree
 headerTitle: Finding the paths in a rooted tree
 linkTitle: rooted tree
-description: This section shows how to use a WITH clause recursive substatement to traverse a rooted tree.
+description: This section shows how to use a recursive CTE to traverse a rooted tree.
 menu:
   latest:
     identifier: rooted-tree